pingcap/docs/tidb-cloud/branch-manage.md

 > **Note:**
 >
 > You can only create branches for TiDB Serverless clusters that are created after July 5, 2023.
-See [limitations-and-quotas](/tidb-cloud/branch-overview.md#limitations-and-quotas) for more limitations.
+See [Limitations and quotas](/tidb-cloud/branch-overview.md#limitations-and-quotas) for more limitations.

 To create a branch, perform the following steps: